carlsverre/conferences/kubecon2016/readme.md

         - interesting way to fit a cluster to your problem space
         - he doesn't like it since he things its too restrictive and doesn't optimize utilization

+## Kube in Action: Examples from Google Container Engine
+Robert Bailey & Aparna Sinha, Google

+- interesting overview of GCE
+- demo showing off a useage of kube in GCE
+- launches a 10k req per second demo (nginx and basic http reqs)
+- uses two node pools to upgrade the underlying node types and kubernetes Kubelet upgrades